Jadefire16/SceneHandler/README.md

 ## Usage
 #
 ### Core
 The SceneHandler can be placed on an object, it is a Singleton and thus should only ever be placed on one object.
-To use it simply call SceneHandler.Manager and it will either fetch the current active instance.
+To use it simply call SceneHandler.Manager and it will either fetch the current active instance or in the event an instance isn't assigned or found, it will generate one as a failsafe.

-There are a few different functions and properties you can choose from and a few options for each.
-Let's go over them.
+There are a few different functions and properties you can choose from and a few options for each, some of which are listed here!
+Most of the functions and properties are documented as well so you can read about them by hovering over the function in most IDE's

 ##### LoadSceneAsync
 This method will allow you to load a method either using the name of the scene or the scene's buildIndex, preferably the latter, in an "asyncronous" like fashion.
 However this is not to be confused with actual C# async methods and does not need to be awaited.